andoshin11/squelette/packages/squelette-request-gen/README.md

 }
 ```

-The generated schema cane be used with your API client like this.
+The generated schema can be used with your API client like this.

 ```js
 # Your API Client